JiscCTI/misp-docker/pages/configuration/custom.md

 Place these scripts in `./init/`, ensuring they have a `.sh` extension - all other files in this directory will be ignored.

 The environment variable `$CAKE` will be available to to run MISP's CLI tool (CakePHP).
+If a setting change references a file that will be copied in by a later section on this page, such as an image or terms file, you make needed to include the `--force` flag to ensure the setting is changed even though the file is not currently present.

 ### Example Custom Configuration Script